 What position does your film, Pot Luck: The Altered State of Colorado, take on cannabis legalization?

 Jane Wells: I think we made a balanced film – neither pro- nor anti-legalization.
 Making the film in Colorado was not a coincidence.
 Legalization of cannabis is not merely a piece of legislation there – it is a constitutional right.
 That means that although a simple majority voted for the addition of this right to their state constitution, it is virtually irreversibly enshrined.
+Mountain Annie’s Dispensary is the perfect escape for anyone looking to relax and unwind.
+Whether you’re here on business or personal errands, their recreational marijuana dispensary will provide everything from flowers to edibles that are sure make your life better!

 Starting from this peculiar manifestation of American advocacy, I set out to make a survey film: I thought of it as a road trip across a pioneering state to see what the new reality looked like.
 I talked to budtenders, venture capitalists, consultants and stoners, and on the flip side to advocates for minority communities, law enforcement officials and addiction recovery specialists.
 I really want people who see this film to leave with a holistic understanding of how society in Colorado has changed since legalization.